Painting and Drawing for Beginners

 During this art course you will produce a series of drawings from:

-- references images from the "masters" as well as contemporary artists, as will as
+- references images from the "masters",

 - in studio observational drawing using still life composition.